FYS 101: First Year Seminars meets Arts and Humanities (AH) requirements

 FYS 102: First Year Seminars meets Social Sciences (SS) requirements

-Janet & Walter Sherman Hall 108
+Janet & Walter Sondheim Hall 108

 Poverty is not an oft-quoted word in USA.
 Nonetheless, the phenomenon is worth exploring especially in the backdrop of the Great Recession that US has recently experienced.
 With continuing unemployment and increasing costs of living, more and more families have to choose between necessities like health care, child care, and even food.
 This seminar will examine the nature and extent of poverty in the U.S., its causes and consequences, and the poverty alleviation measures adopted through government programs and policies.

 This FYS will focus on critical analysis and reasoning about culture and the social sciences, and on oral and written communication.
 An interdisciplinary approach will feature Anthropology (social customs and beliefs), Sociology (functions of human society) and Social Psychology (behavior groups), as well as writing skills.
 The reading assignments will feature "Need for Magic", a fantasy novel by Joseph Swope, Ph.D. and 3 overviews of social psychology.
 The chosen novel introduces human needs, motivation, impression formation, attraction, prejudice, cognitive dissonance, social approval, cult membership and other social phenomena which will be the materials for our discussions and student assigned papers.

 Through lectures, directed readings, attendance at deaf community events, and student research presentations, this course will introduce students the American Deaf Community, their unique culture, history and language.
 This course will also highlight significant impacts that American education systems, laws, and technologies have had on the Deaf Community¿s social status.
 The course will have several guest speakers, both Deaf and hearing, who will explore specific topics in depth such as CODA, Deaf Education, Interpreting, and Audism.